BenoitBarbereau/hadoop_GraphNodeWritable/README.md

 				HDFS and Yarn processes have been started.

-- run WinSCP in order to user hdfs system files with local hardware
+- run WinSCP in order to use hdfs system files with local hardware

 				localhost:2222
 				login: mbds